 Data is vital when determining the health and performance of your sales team.
 Your CRM software determines which areas your team needs to work on the most—like closing or vetting leads.
 For example, if your data indicates a dropoff at a certain customer touchpoint—like email or phone—you can add training on how to improve that in your program.

-A CRM like Freshworks CRM enables teams to see data including visitor intent, Predictive Contact Scoring, and AI-based Deal Insights, allowing for more impactful decision making regarding which leads to pursue, how best to close a deal per a customer’s unique behavior, and more, all from one comprehensive dashboard.
+A CRM like Freshsales enables teams to see data including visitor intent, Predictive Contact Scoring, and AI-based Deal Insights, allowing for more impactful decision making regarding which leads to pursue, how best to close a deal per a customer’s unique behavior, and more, all from one comprehensive dashboard.

 As a sales manager, the end benefit is that all of your decisions regarding sales coaching are backed by qualitative metrics to support your position.
 For your sales force, this will help them understand the ‘why’ behind your actions when it comes to their coaching.